 Getting to and From Tikal National Park

 From Semuc Champay/Lankin to Flores / Tikal National Park: Both public and shuttle services operate on this route, but the shuttle is recommended as it takes 8 hours for around 125Q and is a door-to-door service.
-Semuc Champay is also a absolute highlight of Guatemala according to most visitors and should not be missed.
+Semuc Champay is also an absolute highlight of Guatemala, according to most visitors, and should not be missed.

-From Chetumal (Mexico), Belize City, Caye Caulker and San Pedro to Flores / Tikal National Park: The best option is the tourist shuttle buses due to convoluted border crossing and limited public transport.
-San Juan Express operate a shuttle from Chetumal via Belize City to Flores – coming from the island’s you can time with many of the frequent ferries and also have the option of Linea Dorada which is far more reputable.
-Do not expect much, and to be frequently lied to by San Juan Express – There will be no bathroom, food breaks or air-conditioning.
-To and from Belize City is around $20 USD and you can negotiate the onward or return ticket to Caye Caulker or elsewhere in the price often, but it could be cheaper and easier to book directly at the ferry terminal.
-To get from Flores / Tikal from San Ignacio you will however need a private driver, to catch public buses or backtrack to Belize City as the shuttle do not stop here.
+From Chetumal (Mexico), Belize City, Caye Caulker and San Pedro to Flores / Tikal National Park: The best option is the tourist shuttle buses due to a convoluted border crossing and limited public transport.
+San Juan Express operates a shuttle from Chetumal via Belize City to Flores – coming from the island’s you can time with many of the frequent ferries and also have the option of Linea Dorada, which is far more reputable.

 Buying Tickets to Tikal National Park